 1. Two different models are studied.
 Sketch at least the three lowest-energy levels $E_n$ for each model in the respective diagrams, showing how the relative energy levels differ within and between models.

-Model 1 (" localized "): The $\pi$ electrons are localized in the terminal bonds and exist in two separate infinite potential wells of length d.
+Model 1 (" localized "): The $\pi$ electrons are localized on the extremal bonds and evolve in two separate infinite potential wells of length d.